h2io/assh/README.md

   You can customize the .sshrc for generic usage, add custom functionality for each server you log in to, or for groups of servers.

-  ~/.assh.d is just the main directory... all ~/.assh* directories get loaded in alphabetical order and combined on the server you assh into.
+  `~/.assh.d` is just the main directory... all `~/.assh*` directories get loaded in alphabetical order and combined on the server you assh into.
 This way you can have group settings but can also customize your own, overwriting with custom functionality while also keeping

 - **100% compatibility, 100% code is bash**
   All code is bash so it can execute without problems on any server.
-Other dependencies are widely available: openssl, cut, cat, tr, sed Because the code is bash you can review it and be sure it does what it says.
+Other dependencies are widely available: openssl, cut, cat, tr, sed, ...
+  Because the code is bash you can review it and be sure it does what it says.

 - **Extensibility**
   These usage examples are just simplified use cases but there's a lot more